 The temperature of a dry cell affects its performance.
 Most dry cells are designed to operate best at a temperature of about 20°C (about 70°F)

-- A higher temperature increases the cell’s current capacity, but it shortens the life of the cell because the electrolyte dries out faster.
+- Higher temperature increases the cell’s current capacity, but it shortens the life of the cell because the electrolyte dries out faster.

 - A lower temperature reduces the cell’s current capacity because the ions in the electrolyte cannot move as rapidly from one electrode to the other.